-But the majority of Thaddeus’s niggling sensation of wrongness stemmed from the “blessing” she had given Siverling.
+But the real source of the niggling sensation of wrongness currently plaguing Thaddeus stemmed from the “blessing” she had given Siverling—an automatic, if weak, defense against divination, accompanied by some protection against being noticed by those nearby.
 With what Thaddeus had deduced of her, there was no way it was anything but a message.
-Other than that night, Sebastien’s only connection to the Raven Queen was actually through Thaddeus, who had consulted on her investigation a couple of times.
+Before that night, Sebastien’s only connection to the Raven Queen, as far as Thaddeus could deduce, was actually through Thaddeus himself, as he had consulted on her investigation on multiple occasions now.
 Did she know that?
 Was the message for him?

-Thaddeus was, after all, rather famous, both to the masses and among those who mattered, though for different reasons.
-Or, perhaps she was interested in the most recent Gilbrathan Aberrant, the one they had named Moonsable.
-Its anomalous effect was weak, but Moonsable was one of the rare mutations to retain some small measure of sapience and lucidity even after the break event.
+Thaddeus was, after all, rather famous—both to the masses and among those who mattered, though for different reasons.
+Or perhaps she was interested in the most recent Gilbrathan Aberrant, the one they had named Moonsable.
+Its anomalous effect was weak, but Moonsable was one of the rare mutations to retain some small measure of sapience and lucidity after the break event.
 If that was what had led the Raven Queen to him, perhaps she did have an interest in his research after all.

-Thaddeus shook himself from the thoughts as they arrived at the dim viewing room, where a few coppers and a representative from the Red Guard were already waiting.
+Thaddeus shook himself from these thoughts as they arrived at the dim viewing room, where a few coppers and a representative from the Red Guard were already waiting.
 Without any real facts to find purchase on, he was spiraling.
-That way lead to unconscious biases that would skew his later deductive abilities toward the ideas he wanted to be true, rather than bare reality.
+That way led to unconscious biases that would later skew his deductive abilities toward the ideas he wanted to be true rather than bare reality.
 Like Kuchen.
 Thaddeus shuddered at the idea.
-He hoped to gain the missing pieces of information from Canelo’s interview, but had his suspicions it might not be that easy.
+He hoped to gain the missing pieces of information from Canelo’s interview but had his suspicions it might not be that easy.

 As soon as they learned which of their students were involved in the incident, a couple of University faculty members had rushed down to the quarantine zone with a healer.
-Rather than concern for Siverling, a colleague’s apprentice who had manifested an anomalous effect and actually been attacked by the Red Guard, they had been more interested in the girl.
-The healer had insisted that Canelo’s refusal to speak stemmed from trauma, and that further mental or emotional strain could lead to long-term damage or even another Aberrant.
-They had demanded the girl be given a calming potion to allow her to sleep and return to the University for a full wellness examination before being forced to answer questions.
+Rather than show concern for Siverling, a colleague’s apprentice who had manifested an anomalous effect and been attacked by the Red Guard, their interest had focused entirely on the girl.
+The healer had insisted that Canelo’s refusal to speak stemmed from trauma and that further mental or emotional strain could lead to long-term damage or even another Aberrant.
+They had demanded the girl be given a calming potion to allow her to sleep, and that she return to the University for a full wellness examination before being forced to answer questions.

-The Red Guard had allowed it, ostensibly because unlike his own apprentice, other than Canelo’s refusal to speak, she gave off no anomalous readings, and the University held a lot of power in Gilbratha.
+The Red Guard had allowed it, ostensibly because, unlike his own apprentice, she gave off no anomalous readings, and the University held a lot of power in Gilbratha.
 Thaddeus wondered if there were not more to it, like bribes or blackmail.
 Despite their oaths, members of the Red Guard were not incorruptible.

 Kuchen flipped through his sheaf of loose papers, murmuring to Titus.
 “You asked for someone to double-check that prognos woman’s assessment of the crime scene.
 Preliminary reports haven’t found any discrepancies, though there is some argument over the method and sequence of events during the fighting that caused Mr. Moore’s break.”